|hope college > academic departments > nursing|

 1. What makes the Hope College Nursing Program unique?

 There are three areas that are especially unique within the Hope College Nursing Program.
 These include a nursing internship, a research practicum experience, and a community-based course.
-In the last semester, all nursing students have a clinical experience of at least 150 hours in an area of interest.
+In the last semester, all nursing students have a clinical experience of at least 150 hours.
 This internship will prepare students for the transition to becoming a Registered Nurse.
 Students will participate in an on-going nursing research project that will assist in understanding how evidence-based nursing practice improves the quality of health care.
-The community-based course provides the opportunity to work in partnership with parish nurses and families, focusing on spiritual care and promoting health.
+The community-based course provides the opportunity to work in partnership with community-based nurses to provide care for individuals, families, groups, communities and populations.

 2. Is the Hope College Nursing Program accredited?